Autism Spectrum Disorders (ASD)

 View MDE’s Special Education Licensure website for additional information regarding the ASD Teacher license transition process http://education.state.mn.us/MDE/EdExc/Licen/SpecEdLicen/index.html.
 The site includes instructions, materials and submission timelines for the “ASD Licensure Eligibility Review for Practicing Minnesota Special Education Teachers” process, “ASD License Frequently Asked Questions (FAQ)” as well as a listing of “State Approved Programs for Special Education Licensure”.
 Submit questions via e-mail to MDE.ASD-License@state.mn.us

 ASD specialists provide consultation and support to students who qualify under the ASD category and serve on their educational teams.
-A professional manual and other helpful resources are available at no cost on the ASD Resources and ASD Publications pages.
+A professional manual and other helpful resources are available at no cost on the Regional/State Support and ASD Publications pages.

 A number of regional and statewide networks are in place to assist and support professionals in the field, including the statewide ASD Network.
 A statewide Mentorship Program has also been developed to support ASD specialist who are new to the field.
 For these and other regional and state resources, click on the Resource link at the top of the page.